 Whether you’re drinking them in Door County or in your own backyard, these cocktails are designed to capture the essence or feeling of favorite things to do and experience in the area.
 From the crashing waves of Cave Point to a celebration of the cherry harvest, these drinks are perfect caps to perfect summer days.

 Using local brands and ingredients can make these drinks feel even more special.
-Check out these local distilleries and food shops for inspiration.
 And don’t forget that if you’re more of a beer or wine drinker, Door County has plenty of local options for those as well.

 Cherry Harvest: Simple Cherry Martini

 August and September in Door County are cherry-harvest time, which means everywhere you look you’ll find cherry-flavored food, from restaurant menus to drink lists to farmers markets and specialty food shops.
 Get a big, bold taste of the cherry-mania with this ruby-colored drink.

 - Combine 2 ounces of local vodka, ½ ounce of fresh cherry juice, and a splash of Triple Sec in a cocktail shaker.
 Shake vigorously.